t3-oss/create-t3-app/www/src/pages/en/why.md

 ### Prisma

+Prisma created a developer experience that didn't exist before.
+Generating types from a user-defined schema, It guarantees type safety the whole way, from your database to your app.

+Prisma also provides a whole [suite of tools](https://www.prisma.io/docs/concepts/overview/should-you-use-prisma#-you-want-a-tool-that-holistically-covers-your-database-workflows) making daily interactions with your database easier, notably, the Prisma Client is responsible for querying workflows, making SQL so easy you'll barely notice you're using it.

-Prisma is to SQL what TypeScript is to JS.
+In a few words, Prisma is to SQL what TypeScript is to JS.
-TODO: need a bit more here

 ### Tailwind CSS